MakeAWishFoundation/SwiftyMocky/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-To trigger mocks generation, run `rake mock` from the Example directory.
+To trigger mocks generation, run `rake mock` from root directory.
 For watcher mode, when mocks are generated every time you change your file projects, use `rake mock_watcher` instead.

+### 5. Documentation

+Full documentation is available [here](https://cdn.rawgit.com/MakeAWishFoundation/SwiftyMocky/1f4e3c29/docs/index.html), as well as through *docs* directory.

-# How to start using Mocky
+# How to start using SwiftyMocky

 Mocks generation is based on `mocky.yml` file.